Your New York Civil Rights & Criminal Defense Lawyers

 • Documentation: Obtain copies of the report for your records.

-• Community: Connect with support groups or communities who have experienced similar violations.
+• Community: Connect with people in support groups or communities who have experienced similar violations.

 • Counseling: Consider seeking professional counseling to cope with the emotional trauma.